petaly-labs/petaly/README.md

 ## Welcome to Petaly!

 Petaly is an open-source ETL (Extract, Transform, Load) tool created by and for data professionals!
 Our mission is to simplify data movement and transformation across different platforms with a tool that truly understands the needs of the data community.

-Designed for seamless data exchange, Petaly supports PostgreSQL, MySQL, and CSV formats, with plans to expand and integrate additional open-source technologies.
+Designed for seamless data exchange, Petaly supports PostgreSQL, MySQL and CSV formats, with plans to expand and integrate additional open-source technologies.
 It makes connecting and transferring data across various systems effortless.
-Petaly is user-friendly and requires no programming knowledge—data pipelines can be easily configured in YAML format, making the tool ready to use immediately after installation.
+Petaly is user-friendly and requires no programming knowledge data pipelines can be easily configured in YAML format, making the tool ready to use immediately after installation.

 ## Important
 This is an Alpha version of the Petaly project!